Viktar-T/KIOZE-sys-bez-monit/_promts/InstractorNotes-v2.1.md

 **Task**

-Write or rewrite the `InstructorNotes` for each slide for the file.
+Write or rewrite the `InstructorNotes` for each section of the slide for each slide for the file.

 **Language & Voice**

-* Output in **Polish** (natural academic, B2–C1).
+* Output in **Polish**.
 * Spoken, easy to understande, lecturer-ready, clear, engaging.
 * Ready to oral communication by the lecturer in class.
+Dont use "mów spokojnie", "Podkreśl", "Na koniec" or simular phrases.
+Text should be ready to read infront of students.

 **Output Rules**